 There are several reasons.
 First, the whole genre of “old-time radio” is alien to most people under 75.
-The big-network sitcoms, dramas, cop shows, horror and thriller series, westerns, variety programs and so forth that defined America’s home entertainment in the 1930s and 1940s were all effectively dead by the mid 1950s (the period known as the “golden age of TV,” not coincidentally).
+The big-network sitcoms, dramas, cop shows, horror and thriller series, westerns, and variety programs that defined America’s home entertainment in the 1930s and 1940s were all effectively dead by the mid 1950s (the period known as the “golden age of TV,” not coincidentally).

 This means that a person born after, say, 1936 will typically react with a squinty-eyed gaseous expression when you mention old radio shows.
 As if I Love Lucy1 isn’t back far enough and you’re trying to out-old them.